 Southern Style Green Beans

-- Cook the bacon in a heavy pot or dutch oven until cooked and fat has rendered.
+- Cook the bacon in a heavy large pot or dutch oven until cooked and fat has rendered.

 - Add the onion- stir to coat and cook until onion has softened and slightly browned, approximately 3 minutes.